TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

 WAP-agents:
 '''''''''''

-These are some of the known WAP agents:
+These are some WAP agents:

 .. ### BEGIN~OF~SIMPLE~TABLE ###